ccorcos/cli/README.md

 # To Do

-- better validation failure messages
-- format and log validation failure messages
+- make tests for validation failure messages
-- better explanation of filtering --help tags
-- verify process.argv handles quoted string
+- webpack build distribution cli example
 - fork and potentially chain returned async tasks
+  - use inquierer as well

-- documentation by example
+- documentation by example, unit tests with example

 - unit tests
 - continutous integration